Plug-in hybrid cars

 Our no-compromise combination of plug-in battery electric power and an efficient petrol engine provides low to zero tailpipe emissions, excellent flexibility and a powerful driving experience.

 The additional electric motor supports the combustion engine for low CO2 emissions.
 And in Pure electric mode, you can commute with zero tailpipe emissions.

 One year of free electricity

 Driving in Pure electric mode decreases your ecological footprint as well as your running costs.
-To encourage sustainable driving with your new Volvo plug-in hybrid, we will refund your kWh energy consumption based on current costs for electricity during 12 months.
+After the first 12 months with your new Volvo plug-in hybrid, we will refund your kWh energy consumption based on average costs for electricity during that period.

 With three drive modes to choose from you can glide through your day with zero tailpipe emissions in Pure electric mode, zoom through it in Power mode, or maximise efficiency and range with Hybrid mode.